OwnID/ownid-android-sdk/docs/sdk-gigya.md

 See [complete example](../demo/gigya/src/main/java/com/ownid/demo/gigya/DemoApp.kt#L40)

-#### Start the Elite Flow
+#### Start the Elite

-To start a Elite Flow, call the `start()` function.
+To start a Elite, call the `start()` function.
 You can define event handlers for specific actions and responses within the authentication flow.
 They allow to customize behavior when specific events occur.

 ```kotlin
 OwnId.start {